VelvetThunder10/HR-analytics/README.md

 ## Tools Used
 - *Excel* for data preprocessing and initial analysis.
-- *Power BI/Tableau* for creating interactive dashboards (please specify which tool you used).
+- *Power BI* for creating interactive dashboards.

 ## Data
 The data used in this analysis includes employee performance records, departmental metrics, and workforce demographics.
 Ensure that you have the necessary permissions and comply with data privacy regulations when using similar datasets.